A tilt table test is used to evaluate the cause of unexplained fainting (syncope).

 - Prolonged pause between heartbeats (asystole)

-These complications usually go away when the table that you're lying on during the test is returned to a horizontal position.
+These complications usually go away when the table is returned to a horizontal position.

 You may be asked not to eat or drink for two hours or more before a tilt table test.
 You can take your medications as usual, unless your doctor tells you otherwise.